timothyhull/100daysofcode/days/_34/README.md

     4. Using built-ins (`range`, `sum`, `min`, `max`).
     5. `tuple` unpacking and `namedtuple` objects.
-    5. List comprehensions and generators.
+    6. List comprehensions and generators.

+---

+### :notebook: 10/21/21

+- Added notes for refactoring principles 7-9:

+    7. String formatting and concatenation.
+    8. PEP8 and The Zen of Python.
+    9. Being explicit with exceptions.